mahekramdasani/MazeGenerationAndSolver/README.md

 - **Generate Maze Button:** Click to generate a new random maze and restart the DFS search.
 - **Arrow Keys:** Navigate through the DFS path manually (forwards and backward).

-## Screenshots

-Include screenshots of the application in action, showcasing the maze, DFS pathfinding, and any other relevant features.

 ## Code Overview

 - **View.java:** The main GUI class responsible for creating the window, handling user input, and managing the maze visualization.